vuvu10/movie_trailer/README.md

 # Usage of the project.
-In order to view the movie trailer, it is necessary the following.
+In order to view the movie trailer, it is necessary to do the following.
 1. Firstly: install python.
 2. Secondly: download the repository file or open it in your desktop;
 3. Thirdly: or clone the repository in computer.